-1.11 Dispute Resolution process
+1.11 Dispute Resolution Process

-The parties will use their best endeavours to co-operate in order to avoid grievances arising between the parties or between an employer and individual employees.
-The emphasis will be on negotiating a settlement at the earliest possible stage in the process.
+- 1.11.1 The parties will use their best endeavours to co-operate in order to avoid grievances arising between the parties..
+The emphasis will be on finding a resolution at the earliest possible stage in the process.
 Two or more current grievances made by the same employee about related matters, or a grievance from more than one employee about related matters may be dealt with as one grievance.

-In the event of any disagreement between the parties as to the interpretation, application or implementation of this Agreement, the following procedures shall be followed:

-- (i) A grievance is identified at the local level by an accredited union representative, the employee(s) concerned, or a management representative and an initial discussion should take place at this level.
-This stage shall take no longer than seven (7) days. - (ii) If the parties at the local level cannot resolve the matter, it should be referred to either the relevant union official for the enterprise in the case of employees or to the Human Resources Branch, Department of Health, for resolution.
+Where appropriate and practical, the parties will attempt to resolve any disputes informally prior to referring the dispute to the QIRC. - 1.11.2 In the event of any disagreement between the parties as to the interpretation, application or implementation of this Agreement, the following procedures shall be followed: - (a) When an issue is identified at the local level by an accredited union representative, the employee/s concerned, or a management representative, an initial discussion should take place at this level.
+This process shall take no longer than seven days. - (b) If the parties at the local level cannot resolve the matter, it should be referred to either the relevant union official for the enterprise in the case of employees or to the Human Resources Branch, Department of Health, for resolution.
 This Stage shall take no longer than 10 days.
-If the matter is resolved at this stage, it will be noted at the next Building, Engineering and Maintenance Services (BEMS) State Bargaining Unit (SBU). - (iii) If the matter cannot be resolved, then either party may refer the matter to the BEMS SBU.
-Where the BEMS SBU forms an agreed view on the resolution of the grievance, this is the position that must be accepted and implemented by the parties and shall be given effect by the HHS Chief Executive officer.
-Either party may refer the matter directly to the Queensland Industrial Relations Commission, without reference to the SBU, if they believe it will assist in resolving the matter more expeditiously. - (iv) The status quo prior to the existence of the grievance or dispute is to continue while this procedure is being followed. - (v) Where a bona fide safety issue is involved the employer Hospital and Health Service (or equivalent) shall ensure that: - The employee shall not work in an unsafe environment.
-Where appropriate the employee shall accept reassignment to alternative suitable work/work environment in the meantime; and - The employer/management in conjunction with the Occupational Health and Safety Committee will promptly ensure that the problem(s) is/are resolved having regard to occupational health and safety standards. - Provided that maintenance of the status quo shall not apply in an unsafe environment. - (vi) If the matter identified in sub-clause (iii) remains unresolved then either party may refer the matter to the Queensland Industrial Relations Commission.
+If the matter is resolved at this stage, it will be noted at the next Building, Engineering and Maintenance Services State Bargaining Unit (BEMS SBU). - (c) If the matter cannot be resolved, then either party may refer the matter to the BEMS SBU.
+Where the BEMS SBU forms an agreed view on the resolution of the grievance, this is the position that must be accepted and implemented by the parties and shall be given effect by the Chief Executive.
+Either party may refer the matter directly to the QIRC, without reference to the SBU, if they believe it will assist in resolving the matter more expeditiously. - (d) The status quo prior to the existence of the grievance or dispute is to continue while this procedure is being followed.